SoftInstigate/restheart-website/learn/example-angularjs-app.md

 and you must deliver it in few days focusing on the user experience.

-You know that a modern MVC javascript framework such as AngularJS can help you, it can be used to implement the Web interface and popolate it with data using a bunch of AJAX calls to your REST API.
+You know that a modern MVC javascript framework such as AngularJS can help you, it can be used to implement the Web interface and populate it with data using a bunch of AJAX calls to your REST API.

 MongoDB will take care of the data, but you still have a missing piece: